Salma3Hamdy/Multi-Stage-Attack-Detection-Alert-Correlation/README.md

 Key findings and fixes:

-- **Temporal overlap** — train/test campaigns spanned the same dates, letting the model exploit time-correlated patterns.
+- **Temporal overlap**: train/test campaigns spanned the same dates, letting the model exploit time-correlated patterns.
 Fixed by moving toward a chronological split (train on the past, test on the future).
-- **Sequence overlap** — identical all-benign sequences appeared across train/val/test.
+- **Sequence overlap**: identical all-benign sequences appeared across train/val/test.
 Fixed by deduplicating sequences and excluding all-benign campaigns from stage prediction.
-- **Synthetic feature leakage** — `first_time_seen`, `target_vulnerable`, and `ti_match` were synthetically generated and wouldn't exist in real deployment.
+- **Synthetic feature leakage**: `first_time_seen`, `target_vulnerable`, and `ti_match` were synthetically generated and wouldn't exist in real deployment.
 Explicitly excluded from training.
-- **Cross-task split inconsistency** — different scripts assigned the same campaign to different splits.
+- **Cross-task split inconsistency**: different scripts assigned the same campaign to different splits.
 Fixed with a single shared campaign-split mapping loaded by every task.
-- **Class imbalance** — the root cause of the inflated stage-prediction accuracy; documented openly.
+- **Class imbalance**: the root cause of the inflated stage-prediction accuracy; documented openly.

 The full audit report is in [`docs/leakage_audit.md`](docs/leakage_audit.md).